-If the mask fits correctly, then your face will stay dry which makes it very relaxing and comfortable to snorkel with such a mask.
+If the full-face mask fits correctly, then your face will stay dry which makes it very relaxing and comfortable to snorkel with such a mask.
 A traditional mask will only keep the area it covers dry while the rest of your face gets wet.

-Having the mask cover your whole face is not always a good thing.
-It actually can get hot inside the mask if you snorkel for a long time in hot environments.
-A traditional mask would allow water on your face which would help to cool you down.
+Having the snorkel mask cover your whole face is not always a good thing.
+It actually can get hot inside the full-face mask if you snorkel for a long time in hot environments.
+A traditional snorkel mask would allow water on your face which would help to cool you down.
 The large mask covers your face and your breath will heat it up even more.
 That’s no danger but it can be uncomfortable after a while.

 Can You Wear Prescription Glasses?

 The short answer is no, you can’t.
-The problem is that the temples of the frame will disrupt the seal between the skirt of the mask and your skin.
+The problem is that the temples of the frame will disrupt the seal between the silicone skirt of the snorkel mask and your skin.
 This will allow water to come into the mask.

 One of the best and easiest alternatives is to wear contacts.
 Your face and eyes will usually stay dry inside the mask so there’s no danger of having the contacts washed out of your eyes.
 However, not everybody feels comfortable wearing contacts.

 The Ocean Reef Aria mask has a prescription lens accessory you can put into your mask.
 Your optician has to fit the classes into the frames and you can then place those into the inside of the mask.
-This works ok but as there’s not a lot of room inside the mask it can be uncomfortable for people.
+This works ok but as there’s not a lot of room inside the snorkel mask it can be uncomfortable for people.

 Is there any resistance when breathing through your nose or mouth?

 However, the amount of air you can breathe in and exhale is close to what an average person would get on land.
 Is breathing harder than on land?
 Yes, it is a little harder but nothing to be worried about.
-After using the mask for a few minutes you won’t even feel it anymore.
+After using the snorkel mask for a few minutes you won’t even feel it anymore.

 Unfortunately, it’s not that easy to travel with them.
 They are bulky and need a significant amount of space in your suitcase.

-How do you wear it?
+How do you wear such a mask?

-If the mask has a removable snorkel, then the first step is to secure the snorkel onto the frame.
+- If the full-face mask has a removable snorkel, then the first step is to secure the snorkel onto the frame.
 Make sure it sits tight so there’s no chance of water coming in through it.

-Breathe in and out and make sure you get air.
+- Breathe in and out and make sure you get air.
 Make sure the skirt sits tight around your face and isn’t squeezed anywhere.